6 Google Shopping Campaign Structure Strategies to Maximize ROI

 • Break out the products that drive the most sales for focused bidding.

-This basic setup works well in the beginning but becomes inefficient as your product catalog expands, requiring more granular organization for optimization.
+This basic setup works well in the beginning when you don’t have an extensive portfolio.
+However, it might become inefficient as your product catalog expands, requiring more granular organization for optimization.

 One campaign with multiple ad groups

-A step up from the single ad group strategy, this structure involves creating one campaign with multiple ad groups, allowing for better organization and more granular targeting.
+Taking it a step further from a single ad group strategy, this structure involves creating one campaign with multiple ad groups, offering better organization and more precise targeting.

-If you’re selling different types of shoes, like sneakers, sandals, and loafers, you can create separate ad groups for each category.
-This lets you manage bids and performance individually for each product type.
-You could also group products by factors like price, brand, design, or popularity, giving you more control over how each group performs.
+For example, if you’re selling different types of shoes – sneakers, sandals, and loafers – you can create separate ad groups for each category.
+You could also group products based on factors like price, brand, design, or popularity, giving you even more control over how each group performs.

 One campaign with multiple ad groups